litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Announcements

-- This version has the following API improvement(s):
+- This version has the following improvement(s):
+  - iOS version can now handle all UNICODE characters, using URI encoding as a workaround for [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
   - Multi-part transactions API (described below)
   - Error result with proper Web SQL `code` member and `sqliteCode` as reported by the SQLite C library (Android/iOS)
-- This version has the following memory improvements:
   - flat JSON interface between Javascript and native parts
   - *optional*: transaction sql chunking, which can be enabled by changing the `MAX_SQL_CHUNK` value in SQLitePlugin.js
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/